jamesconnolly93/rai-yearn-saviour/README.md

 If ever necessary, a function is made available to authorized users to define a custom allocation across available lenders, effectively overriding the strategy's default behavior.

-Similar to how we optimize allocation of inbound funds, there are efficiencies realized on outbound funds.
-Whenever a user calls `withdraw`, the strategy will similarly cycle through the various platforms and identify the lowest yielding one and selectively withdraw funds from that one.
+Similarly to how we optimize allocation of inbound funds, there are efficiencies realized on outbound funds.
+Whenever a user calls `withdraw`, the strategy will cycle through the various platforms and identify the lowest yielding one and selectively withdraw funds from that one.
 If not enough funds are available from the lowest yielding platform to fulfill the withdrawal, the process repeats.

 The net effect of these features is that every time funds are deposited, they are allocated to the highest yielding option, and when funds are withdrawn they are withdrawn from the lowest yielding option.
 This results in the overall vault APY increasing each time a user withdraws from the vault.